Photographs

 So you knew when you met Humphrey there was something behind those eyes contemplating greater things for himself.

 In the meantime Humphrey had to content himself with life at the University of Washington’s primate research laboratory.
 Great things were happening and he was the star of a research program that was on the very cusp of enabling chimpanzees to speak.
-It was very exciting times at the lab and the research team, Drs.
-Gottlieb, Rottweiler, Dewey, Cheatham and Howe, were breaking new ground.
+It was very exciting times at the lab and the elite research team was breaking new ground.

 You see, they were working closely with another research team at the university pioneering artificial intelligence.
 They had developed a process that, through computer algorithms taught to the chimpanzees, would allow the experimental chimps to speak perfect English.
 That is, if they could only get the chimpanzees to concentrate.